Frequently Asked Questions

 That shame loses it's power when we begin to open up, though.
 It was the first step to healing for me.
 I believe it will be for you too, as it has been for all of my clients.
 I work hard to make sure you feel safe, heard, and supported, which does a lot for the healing journey.

 While providing you support and care is a very important part in our work togther, we don't just leave it there.
 My therapy approach is active and goes beyond just sitting and talking.
-If you're willing to invest in your recovery, I am dedicated to helping you learn skills and techniques to help you change your thought process, mood, and life.
-I want to teach you to become your own therapist so you can kick me out of your life and get back to living as soon as possible.
+If you're willing to invest in your recovery, I am dedicated to helping you learn skills and techniques to help feel better as soon as possible so you can get back to living life.

 How long will it take for me to feel better?

-Length of treatment depends on a variety of things, especially your level of willingness to dive in and engage in our work together.
-I can't ethically make promises on your recovery, but I can say that currently, my postpartum clients recovered after 3-7 double sessions, all showing symptom relief from the first session.
+Length of treatment depends on a variety of factors, especially your level of willingness to dive in and engage in our work together.
+I can't ethically make promises on your recovery, but I can say that currently, my postpartum clients recovered after 5-7 double sessions, all showing symptom relief from the very first session.

 What are double sessions?

 With TEAM-CBT, double and triple sessions can be extremely effective and speed up recovery.
-Even if it's every other week for my clients who cannot afford weekly double sessions, I've found it to be more effective than weekly single sessions.
+Even if it's every other week, I've found it to be more effective than weekly single sessions.
 Dr. Burns has found that extended sessions and intensives (2 double sessions per week) often work far more quickly and can have long-lasting effects.
 If you’d like to set up an extended session or intensive treatment, let me know.
 Surprisingly, intensive treatment can reduce the cost of treatment overall, since the rate of recovery may be much faster.

 How do you treat postpartum depression and anxiety?

 My therapy approach is called TEAM-CBT.
 Currently, I am the only certified TEAM-CBT therapist in the state.
 I love this therapy approach so much.
-This is an active approach with tons of effective techniques to help you overcome depression, anxiety, and relationship problems.
+This is an active approach with tons of effective techniques to help you overcome depression, anxiety, and improve your relationships.
 You can read more about my therapy approach here.

 How do I know I'm getting better?